godotengine/godot-docs/classes/class_richtextlabel.rst

 :ref:`int<class_int>` **get_visible_line_count**\ (\ ) |const| :ref:`🔗<class_RichTextLabel_method_get_visible_line_count>`

 Returns the number of visible lines.

+\ **Note:** This method returns a correct value only after the label has been drawn.

 \ **Note:** If :ref:`threaded<class_RichTextLabel_property_threaded>` is enabled, this method returns a value for the loaded part of the document.
 Use :ref:`is_finished()<class_RichTextLabel_method_is_finished>` or :ref:`finished<class_RichTextLabel_signal_finished>` to determine whether document is fully loaded.